jacksonlevine/small-lambda-calc-interpreted-lang/README.md

 Function definitions can have parameter variables, scoped only to that function body (Parameters can have the same name as global variables, local version will be used first if it exists).

-Any series of words followed by { } is a function definition, UNLESS it begins with `if (a function call that evals to truthy or falsey)`, then it is an if-statement.
+Any series of words followed by { } is a function definition.
+"If" statements use < > angle brackets to contain blocks.

 Arrays are c++ vectors under the hood and are declared as such: `name_you_want []` for an empty array, or `name_you_want [ 3, .a_variable, 5, 1, "A string" ]`.
 There are functions `append <value> <array_name>` and `prepend <value> <array_name>`.

-The available built-in functions will have documentation soon, but for now are viewable in "function_definitions" function in main.cpp.
+The available built-in functions will have documentation soon, but for now their definitions and implementations are publicly visible in the "function_definitions" function in main.cpp.
 They include: "+", "%", "/", "concat", "print", "repeat", and "forin".

 Thank you!